Frequently Asked Questions

 Q: How many semester credits can I earn?

 Since ISA-HS students take courses at accredited foreign universities, students may be able transfer the credits they earn abroad to their future home university.
 If a student completes 40 class hours, they may earn 2-3 credits.
 If a student completes 60 class hours, they may earn 4 credits.
 If a student completes 80 class hours, they may earn 5-6 credits.
 Credit transfer depends entirely on the student's future university.
 ISA-HS cannot guarantee that credits will transfer.

 Q: Who will be the other students in my language classes?

-Classes in Aix-en-Provence, France; Salamanca, Málaga and Granada, Spain; London, England and Florence, Italy are taught with other high school and/or college-level international students.
-For all other ISA-HS program locations (Heredia, Costa Rica; Sevilla, Spain; Cusco, Peru; Shanghai, China; Maynooth, Ireland) students will be placed in classes specifically designed for LPI students.
+Classes in Salamanca, Málaga and Granada, Spain are taught with other high school and/or college-level international students.
+For all other ISA-HS academic program locations (Heredia, Costa Rica; Sevilla, Spain; Cusco, Peru; Shanghai, China; Aix-en-Provence, France; and Sorrento, Italy) students will be placed in classes specifically designed for ISA-HS students.

 Q: Is there tutoring available?